Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: Introduction

 The \textit{real Grassmannian} of $k$-planes in $n$-space, $\Gr_{k,n}$, is the variety where each point corresponds to a $k$-dimensional linear subspace of $\mathbb{R}^n$.
 A natural generalization of the Grassmannian is the \textit{flag variety} $\textnormal{Fl}_{\bm{r},n}$ of rank $\bm{r}=(r_1,r_2,\ldots, r_k)$ in $n$-space.
 The points of this space correspond to collections of linear subspaces $L_1\subsetneq L_2\subsetneq \cdots \subsetneq L_k\subset \mathbb{R}^n$ such that $\dim(L_i)=r_i$.
 Two notable examples of flag varieties are $\Gr_{k,n}$, of rank $(k)$, and the complete flag variety $\textnormal{Fl}_n$, of rank $(1,2,\ldots,n)$.

 In \cite{Lus2}, the totally nonnegative part of a flag variety is defined.
-A number of authors, among them \cite{Rie}, \cite{TW}, \cite{Lam} and \cite{Lus3}, have proven that the totally nonnegative Grassmannian consists precisely of those points in the Grassmannian where each of its \Pl coordinates is nonnegative.
+A number of authors, among them \cite{Rie}, \cite{TW}, \cite{Lam} and \cite{Lus3}, have proven that the totally nonnegative Grassmannian consists precisely of those points in the Grassmannian for which each \Pl coordinate (see \Cref{TNNflagvariety} for the definition) is nonnegative.
 We extend this result to the setting of the complete flag variety.
-A construction based on the parameterization of the totally nonnegative complete flag variety, $\textnormal{Fl}_n^{\geq 0}$, by Marsh and Rietsch \cite{MR} will allow us to understand explicitly the \textit{\Pl coordinates} of an arbitrary flag $F$ in $\textnormal{Fl}_n^{\geq0}$.
-These coordinates will be indexed by subsets $I\subseteq [n]$ and denoted $P_I(F)$.
-We will give a combinatorial description of a maximal algebraically independent subset of the \Pl coordinates of $F$ and use it to prove our first main result, \cref{nonnegPluckCoords}:
+A construction based on the parameterization of the totally nonnegative complete flag variety, $\textnormal{Fl}_n^{\geq 0}$, by Marsh and Rietsch \cite{MR} will allow us to understand explicitly the \Pl coordinates of an arbitrary flag $F$ in $\textnormal{Fl}_n^{\geq0}$.
+These coordinates will be indexed by proper nonempty subsets $I\subset [n]$ and denoted $P_I(F)$.
+We can now state our first main result, \Cref{nonnegPluckCoords}:

-\begin{intro} The totally nonnegative complete flag variety $\textnormal{Fl}_n^{\geq 0}$ equals the set $\{F\in \textnormal{Fl}_n|\;P_I(F)\geq 0\; \forall \; I\subseteq [n]\}$. \end{intro}
+\begin{intro} The totally nonnegative complete flag variety $\textnormal{Fl}_n^{\geq 0}$ equals the set $\{F\in \textnormal{Fl}_n|\;P_I(F)\geq 0\; \forall \; \emptyset\neq I\subset[n]\}$. \end{intro}

-Around the time that this preprint appear on the Arxiv, this result also appeared in independent work of Bloch and Karp \cite{BK}, where they show that the totally nonnegative part of the flag variety $\textnormal{Fl}_{\bm{r},n}$ can be characterized as the set of flags with nonnegative \Pl coordinates if and only if $\bm{r}=(a, a+1,\ldots, b)$ consists of consecutive integers.
-In the case of the complete flag variety, our proof leads to a more direct understanding of the dependencies between \Pl coordinates, which will prove to be an important feature for proving our second main result.
+Around the time that this preprint appeared on the Arxiv, this result also appeared in independent work of Bloch and Karp \cite{BK}, where they show that the totally nonnegative part of the flag variety $\textnormal{Fl}_{\bm{r},n}$ can be characterized as the set of flags with nonnegative \Pl coordinates if and only if $\bm{r}=(a, a+1,\ldots, b)$ consists of consecutive integers.
+In contrast to the proof of Bloch and Karp, our proof offers insight into the dependencies of the \Pl coordinates on the parameters in the Marsh-Rietsch parameterization of the totally nonnegative complete flag variety.
+This will prove to be an important feature for proving our second main result.